Arham-jawad896/Machine_Learning-/Chapter 2/notes.md

 sgd_clf.fit(X_train, y_train_5)
 ```

 Finally!
-You have built the model, everything is perfect right? well, not exactly, we now have to measure the performance of this model, and it might sound easy in words, but measuring the performance of a classifier is significantly harder than a regression model.
+You’ve built the model.
+Everything perfect?
+Well, not exactly.
+Now we need to measure its performance, and it might sound easy in words, but measuring the performance of a classifier is significantly harder than a regression model.
 There are a lot of things you have to measure, we will cover these right now:

 * Confusion Matrix
 * Precision Score
-* Recall Scre
+* Recall Score
 * F1 Score
-* ROC (Reciever Operating Curve)
+* ROC (Receiver Operating Characteristic)
 * ROC-AUC (Area Under the Curve)

 Okay!
 Let's get right into this.